 What to bring when backpacking in the mountains

 When hiking, it is important to remember to pack light.
-To achieve this, you should know which items are absolutely necessary when backpacking in the mountains.
+To achieve this, you should know which items are necessary when backpacking in the mountains.
 Also, knowing the different types of material can reduce your bag’s weight significantly.

 1. The right clothes